sotajensede/simple_brute/README.md

 ```

 A simple word generation program for use with brute force attacks and whatnot.
 It works now.
 Next, I want to make it smaller, add progress saving functionality and a few other things.

+Also, I would love some feedback on this.